benchristel/benchristel.github.io/_drafts/2021-05-01-against-checked-exceptions.md

 ## Checked Exceptions Limit Polymorphism

-The difficulty we encountered in the previous section occurs because Java requires each caller of an IO-involved method to shepherd its exception up the call stack.
+The difficulty we encountered in the previous section occurs because Java requires each caller of an IO-involved method to either handle `IOException`s or shepherd them up the call stack.
 That means that nothing in that call stack can implement an interface that isn't declared to throw that specific type of exception.

 Specifically, our desire to perform IO inside an iterator means we can't use the [ubiquitous type](https://benchristel.github.io/blog/2019/08/10/new-thoughts-on-test-doubles/) defined by the Java standard library to represent iteration.
 We have to either define our own iterator type that throws an IOException, or catch the IOException inside our iterator implementation and throw an unchecked exception instead.
 As you might guess, I recommend the second option.